zhenxianggao/DualKG-DC/README.md

 -epoch : the number of epochs

--disease_list ： the name of disease file
+-combination_test : the name of testing file

 -save_result : the filename that is used to store test results

--combination_ids : the name of testing file